Day 1 – A Road Less Traveled

 Curiously, right before leaving on our safari we had heard of a missionary losing his 3 middle fingers on his right hand to a hyena.
 Hyenas have one of the most powerful bites in the animal kingdom, stronger than a lion, great white shark, or even an alligator snapping turtle.
 Lesson learned – water in Africa attracts game, which in turn attracts predators.
 Stay in the vehicle!

 Leaving the main lobby building, the lawns were lush and flowers and colored plants decorated the landscape.
 Fifteen-foot poinsettia trees were planted outside the lobby.
 The cabins were spread out to the south of the lodge about 50 feet apart, connected by sidewalks.
 We got the keys to our “second” cabin and unpacked.
-Our first cabin had a problem with bats in the ceiling, so we requested new quarters.
-They tried to assure us the bats were harmless, but bats are bats, and we weren’t crazy about bats in our bedroom at night.
+(Our first cabin had a problem with bats in the ceiling, so we requested new quarters.
+They tried to assure us the bats were harmless, but bats are bats, and we weren’t crazy about bats in our bedroom at night.)
 The cabin was beautiful.
 A small porch led into the main room – a nice size sitting area and a large four-poster bed with an expansive mosquito net canopy made up the main room.
 A dressing area and our bathroom were down the hall.
 Stepping out onto the porch, the primary savannah opened before us.
-Miles wide and miles deep, scattered throughout the plain were wildebeest, zebra, and other antelope.
+The savannah was only about 10-15 feet from our front porch.
+It was miles wide and miles deep, and scattered throughout the plain were wildebeest, zebra, and other antelope.
 A few dozen as far as I could see.
 Miles in the distance rose Mt.
 Kilimanjaro on the other side of the border in Tanzania.
 The view was breathtaking.
 Separating our cabin from the savannah was one small electric wire about 30 inches off the ground.
 “Huh,” I thought to myself, “that one small wire seems inadequate.
 I might need to be cautious.”

 We saw a swimming pool while leaving the lobby and decided to change into swimming suits after the long, dusty road trip.
 My 2 young girls were ready to jump in the pool.
 I was too.
 It was a picturesque pool with a large tree house overlook on one side and the wide open savannah on the other side.
 There aren’t too many places you can swim while having wild animals graze nearby.
 I should have just jumped in.
 Instead, I walked to the side and dipped my toe in the water.
 I tensed up with a rigidness that probably startled the locals.
 The dichotomy of the situation could not be greater.
 I stood in an arid, low elevation climate.
 The equatorial sun had been testing us with our own “scorch trials” all throughout the day as we traveled through southern Kenya.
 The water I felt with the tip of my toe apparently had come from some deep underground stream directly connected to Alaska’s Denali National Park.
 The tip of my toe was numb and goose bumps covered my body.
 The water was a beautiful clear blue, but I concluded it was the perfect place for a “polar bear plunge,” not a place to cool off from the hot African sun.